 We have granted to the underwriters an option, exercisable during the 30-day period after the date of this prospectus, to purchase up to 750,000 additional shares of common stock to cover over-allotments, if any, at the public offering price less the underwriting discount set forth on the cover page of this prospectus.
 If the underwriters exercise their over-allotment option to purchase any of the additional 750,000 shares of common stock, the underwriters have severally agreed, subject to certain conditions, to purchase approximately the same percentage as the number of shares to be purchased by each of them bears to the total number of shares of common stock offered in this offering.
 If purchased, these additional shares will be sold by the underwriters on the same terms as those on which the shares offered in this offering are being sold.
-We will be obligated, by the over-allotment option, to sell shares to the underwriters may exercise the over-allotment option only to cover over-allotments made in connection with the sale of the shares of common stock offered in this offering.
+We will be obligated, by the over-allotment option, to sell shares to the underwriters to the extent the over-allotment option is exercised.
+The underwriters may exercise the over-allotment option only to cover over-allotments made in connection with the sale of the shares of common stock offered in this offering.